CGamesPlay/infra/README.md

 Here is a checklist of things you should do when you are ready to deploy your cluster to production.

 1. Turn on accidental deletion protection for the volume and primary IPs: `hcloud volume enable-protection` and `hcloud primary-ip enable-protection`.
+1. Configure DNS for the main domain and subdomains.

 ## Repo Organization

-The terraform directory contains a variety of modules used to control the Kubernetes cluster.
-The terraform state is also stored in the cluster.
+Here are the main directories in this repository

 - `env/$ENVIRONMENT` describes a single environment.
 My production deployment is checked in here, which you can see as an example.
 - `driver/` is a directory containing the scripts to manage the infrastructure powering the cluster.
 These are not meant to be run directly, instead accessed through the root `Argcfile.sh`.
-- `workloads/` is the main module, which also includes mandatory services like the Traefik configuration and Authelia.
+- `workloads/` is the main Jsonnet directory.
-  - Subdirectories here correspond to individual workloads which can be enabled and configured using the environment's `main.tf` file.
+  - Subdirectories here correspond to individual workloads which can be enabled and configured using the environment's `config.libsonnet` file.

 ## Using Nomad